Ridin' the Lone Trail

 Ridin' the Lone Trail is a 1937 American Western film directed by Sam Newfield, written by Charles F. Royal, and starring Bob Steele, Claire Rochelle, Charles King, Ernie Adams, Lew Meehan and Julian Rivero.
 The film was released on September 1, 1937, by Republic Pictures.

 Plot

-The plot follows marshal Bob McArthur as he investigates a train hijacking gang led by an outlaw with a beautiful white horse.
+Marshal Bob McArthur investigates a train hijacking gang led by an outlaw with a beautiful white horse.